wilfredinni/dinero/docs/tools.md

 ## Calculate Percentage

 This function calculates the percentage of a given monetary value.
-It takes two arguments: the monetary value as a Dinero object and the percentage.
+It takes two arguments:

+- **amount**: The amount to calculate the percentage of
+- **percentage**: The percentage to calculate

 ```python
 from dinero import Dinero